appuio/docs/services/webserver/10_container_building.rst

 Building a container
 ====================

-.. note:: This is an early version and still work in progress!

 The first thing we need to achieve such that we can later deploy our application to APPUiO is packaging it into a docker container.
 The Dockerfile for this is quite simple:

-.. .. literalinclude:: source/Dockerfile
-    :language: docker
-    :caption: docs_webserver/Dockerfile
-    :linenos:
-    :emphasize-lines: 6, 12, 18

 .. code-block:: docker
     :caption: docs_webserver/Dockerfile